seri-network/seri-network.github.io/_pages/mailing-list.md

 * After you sign in, the page will redirect back to the SERI google group and you will be presented with an option to "join group"
 * Edit your subscription settings (if needed) and click on "join group" again on the next page.

 You can also view a set of [slides](/assets/slides/seri-google-group-sign-up-steps.pdf) that describe the above steps with screenshots.

+To unsubscribe, please follow the steps listed on [Google Groups Help](https://support.google.com/groups/answer/46608?hl=en).